-Doing laundry is universal.
-Every country and culture has it's own routines; some are primitive and others have evolved as the country's infrastructure has modernized with electricity, natural gas and running water.
+The chore of doing laundry is universal.
+Every country and culture has its own routines; some are primitive and others have evolved as the country's infrastructure has modernized with electricity, natural gas, and running water.

 As you travel around the world, observing how laundry is done offers an insight into the area's economy and culture.
-When we complain about having to do laundry in the United States in our automated laundromats or basement laundry rooms, take a moment to consider how... others on our planet must do laundry to get clean clothes.Continue to 2 of 10 below.
+When we complain about having to do laundry in the United States in our automated laundromats or inconvenient basement laundry rooms, take a moment to consider how others on our planet must do laundry in order to have clean clothes and linens.Continue to 2 of 15 below.

 Dhobi Ghat, Mumbai, India

-On any early morning in central Mumbai, India, more than 8,000 people can be found hard at work at Dhobi Ghat.
-Known as the world's largest laundry, Dhobi Ghat has 800 wash stations with flogging stones where local workers report at 4 a.m. to begin hand washing clothes and linens for schools, hospitals, hotels and individuals.
+Nearly every early morning in central Mumbai, India, more than 8,000 people can be found hard at work at Dhobi Ghat.
+Known as the world's largest laundry, Dhobi Ghat has 800 wash stations with flogging stones where local workers report at 4 a.m. to begin handwashing clothes and linens for schools, hospitals, hotels, and individuals.

-The washing done by the Dhobis, as the workers are called, is very different from our idea of hand washing a few delicate items in a sink.
-The clothes and linens are... literally beaten on a rock surface to loosen soil and then rinsed and hung to air dry.Continue to 3 of 10 below.
+The washing done by the Dhobis, as the workers are called, is very different from our idea of handwashing a few delicate items in a sink.
+The clothes and linens are literally beaten on a rock surface to loosen soil and then rinsed and hung to air dry.Continue to 3 of 15 below.

 Dolo Town, Liberia